Statistical Analysis Assignment-SCU Assignment Help Part B

 - Answer the questions and clearly communicate the results of the Excel output in language appropriate for your audience.

-- Include an introduction to and conclusion for each question.
+n to and conclusion for each question.

 - Include appropriate Excel output.